Have a pastry bag fitted with ½-inch round tip ready. Line two large

 Carefully fold the dry ingredients into the egg whites in 3 batches.
 Continue to fold until the batter falls from your spatula in a continuous ribbon and slowly sinks back into itself.

 Scrape the batter into the pastry bag and pipe 1” circles onto the prepared baking sheets.
-Rap the sheets on the counter firmly a few times, then let sit for about 20 minutes until a skin forms on the surface and they are no longer tacky to the touch.
+Rap the sheets on the counter firmly a few times, then let sit for about 20-60 minutes or until a skin forms on the surface and they are no longer tacky to the touch.

 For the macaron filling: